idleberg/vscode-nsis/README.md

 `ext install idleberg.nsis`

+### CLI

+With [shell commands](https://code.visualstudio.com/docs/editor/command-line) installed, you can use the following command to install the extension:

+`$ code --install-extension idleberg.nsis`

 ### Packaged Extension

 Download the package extension from the the [release page](https://github.com/idleberg/vscode-nsis/releases) and install it from the command-line: